Guale: European contact

 French explorers under Jean Ribault contacted the Guale, whom they called the Oade after their chief, during their voyage to the Atlantic coast of North America in 1562.
 The Guale maintained good relations with the ephemeral French settlement known as Charlesfort on Parris Island in what is now South Carolina.

 When the Spanish later established themselves in St. Augustine in Spanish Florida, they also contacted the Guale.
 They soon tried to bring them into their mission system.
 The Guale territory became one of the four primary mission provinces of Spanish Florida; the Timucua, Mocama, and Apalachee Provinces, also named after the resident tribes of the territories, were the others.

 The boundaries of the Spanish Guale Province corresponded to the people's territory along the Atlantic coast and Sea Islands, north of the Altamaha River and south of the Savannah River.
 It included Ossabaw, St. Catherine's, Sapelo, Tybee, and Wassaw islands, among others.
 By the mid-17th century, the Spanish had established six Catholic missions in Guale territory, including Nuestra Señora de Guadalupe de Tolomato and Santa Catalina de Guale.
 Their largest settlements were probably on St. Catherine's Island.

 Guale was the least stable of the four major mission provinces.
 The first Guale rebellion, often labeled Juanillo's Revolt, began on October 4, 1597.
+During the rebellion five spanish Franciscans were killed: Pedro de Corpa, Blas de Rodríguez, Miguel de Añón, Antonio de Badajoz and Francisco de Veráscola who are considered martyrs by the Catholic Church.
 The Guale rebelled again 1645, nearly shaking off the missions.
 They kept up a clandestine trade with French privateers, which provided them with alternate sources of goods.